CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 For help installing on other platforms check out:
 <a href="https://nodejs.org/en/download/package-manager/" target="_blank">Installing Node.js via package manager</a>.

-After installing node the next step is to create a folder for the client code and pull the latest version of that from github.
+After installing Node.js the next step is to create a folder for the client code and pull the latest version of that from GitHub.

 ```
 cd /var